Copacabana (Bolivia): Top 10 Things To Do

 Copacabana from Mirador de Usijata

-From the shores of Lake Titicaca on the edge of town, you can catch a ferry to Yumani on Isla del Sol, an island on the lake.
+From the shores of Lake Titicaca, you can catch a ferry to Yumani on Isla del Sol, an island on the lake.
 The ferry, run by the Asociación Unión Marinos, departs at 8.30 am and 1.30 pm daily.
 (Returning at 10.30 am and 4 pm).
 The 90 minute journey costs 40 bolivianos return.
 It costs a further 10 bolivianos to land on the island.

 Isla del Sol